MARVIS: Modality Adaptive Reasoning over VISualizations: Implementation Details

-\textbf{Biological}: BioCLIP2 specializes in scientific vision understanding, trained on biological image-text pairs for enhanced performance on scientific datasets.
-It is the latest in a series of foundation models for biological applications, initiated by BioCLIP, which incorporated taxonomic labels in the vision-language contrastive training, yielding promising species classification accuracy~\cite{stevens2024bioclip}.
+See \cref{tab:embedding_models} in the main body for an overview of the embedding models used per modality.
+Here we provide additional context on the biological embedding model lineage: BioCLIP2 is the latest in a series of foundation models for biological applications, initiated by BioCLIP, which incorporated taxonomic labels in the vision-language contrastive training~\cite{stevens2024bioclip}.
 Follow-up work scaled data to $162$M images~\cite[BioTrove,][]{yang2024biotrove}, specialized the data to camera traps~\cite[CATALOG and WildCLIP,][]{gabeff2024wildclip,santamaria2025catalog}, and added additional model modalities~\cite[TaxaBind,][]{sastry2025taxabind}.
+For tabular data, TabPFN~\cite{hollmann2022tabpfn} employed transformer-based in-context learning, and was later extended to support larger datasets~\cite{feuer2024tunetablescontextoptimizationscalable,hollmann_accurate_2025,müller2025mothernetfasttraininginference}.